SHARE

 Picnic on the Seine

 Grab a bottle of wine, baguette, cheese, and charcuterie, and find a spot along the river bank.
-This is a simple meal, but it will be one of the best things you do if there is good weather.
+This is a simple meal, but it will be one of the best things you can do if there is good weather.
+Local markets throughout the city will offer everything you need for the perfect picnic.
+You can also shop a food street such as Rue Cler or Rue Montorgueil.

 seine picnic first time guide to Paris

-Visit a local boulangerie: First Time Guide to Paris
+Ā Visit a local boulangerie: First Time Guide to Paris.

-Plan a visit to a local bakery and try different French pastries. (pain au chocolate, pain au raisin, croissant au beurre )I love to visit Du Pain et Des IdĆ©es for croissants.
-They are famous for their escargots croissant in the shape of a snail.
-Pain au raisins and pistachio are their traditional flavors but they also have some unique flavors, including red fruits.
-Larger groups should send one person into order, and the rest can grab a seat outside at a table.
+Plan a visit to a local bakery and try different French pastries. (pain au chocolate, pain au raisin, croissant au beurre )I love to visitĀ Du Pain et Des IdĆ©es for croissants.
+They are famous for their escargot croissants in the shape of a snail.
+Pain au raisins and pistachio are their traditional flavors, but they also have some unique flavors, including red fruits.
+Larger groups should send one person to order, and the rest can grab a seat outside at a table.

-For the best croissant, check out this post.
+For the best croissant, check out this post.Ā

 du pain et des idees Paris boulangerie to visit

-Be mindful of your belongings.
-You don’t want to ruin your trip.
-Check out my safety tips for travelers here.
+Check out my safety tips for travelers here.Ā

 Try A Classic French Bistro